agpcardoso/AGPC.FixedLayout/README.md

 ```

-This is an simple and introductory example, Coming soon I'm to describe more ways to map DTOs with Object properties and IEnumerable properties to a concatenated string and map a concatenated string to a DTO object
+This is a simple and introductory example, Coming soon I'm to describe more ways to map DTOs with Object properties and IEnumerable properties to a concatenated string and map a concatenated string to a DTO object

 But...